CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #				That means a Server OS will not find a service named "Fax"
 #			Make the code consistent with all three output formats
 #		Only output optimization data if optimization is enabled
+#		For Hosts:
+#			Rename Server to Host
+#			Rearrange columns to match the layout in the consosle
+#			Add Templae and aplaceholder in the code for Template version
+#			Rename UPD to User profile
+#			For Desktop access, change "Prohibit" to "Deny"
+#			For Settings:
+#				Add Manage RDP transport protocol
+#				Add Enable Z-Order (Experimental)
 #		For Host pools:
 #			Add "Enabled"
 #			For HTML output, rename "Server" to "Name"